sakshipowar1612/SE_Assignment_8-/README.md

 ## <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/2c0eef4b-7b75-42bd-9722-4bea97a2d532" width="40"> Overview

-> "This project is a reporting system for buses, allowing users to report bus conditions, assign issues, and fix bugs collaboratively using GitHub workflows."
+> "web-based data collection system built using the Flask framework, designed to gather and store user information in an Excel file.
+The system enables users to submit various details such as their name, email, age, date of birth, program of study, graduation year, and phone number through a simple HTML form.
+The project ensures that the data is captured and saved efficiently in an organized format, which can later be used for analysis or record-keeping."

 ## <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/fa83eeb9-f4e2-4d85-93f0-688af11babf8" width="40"> Features

-- Feature 1: Real-time bus reporting system.
+- Feature 1: Automatic creation of the Excel file if it doesn’t exist.
-- Feature 2: Assign issues and track bugs through GitHub Issues.
+- Feature 2: Storing user-submitted form data in a structured and organized manner in an Excel file.
-- Feature 3: Create branches for feature development.
+- Feature 3: Ability to extend the form with additional fields or validations as needed.
 - Feature 4: Pull requests for code reviews and collaboration.